-Bid Day: The last day of recruitment when potential new members receive invitations (bids) to join chapters.
+Bid Day: The last day of FSR or PSR when PNMs receive invitations (bids) to join chapters.
 The Unanimous Agreements state there is to be no alcohol use or men associated with Bid Day.

 Chapter: A membership unit of an inter/national sorority.